fwolfst/githug/README.md

 ## Todo List

- * A better way of returning from the solution block
+ * A better way of returning from the solution block.
  * A follow up to the level, more information on a specific command, etc.
+ * Better way to configure mercurial-ruby.
  * More levels!

 ## Writing Levels